PIH/petl/docs/examples/malawi-consolidated/README.md

 ### Prepare source OpenMRS MySQL databases to use

-This example assumes that the user is able to set-up two separate MySQL databases, one with data for Upper Neno, and the other with data for Lower Neno.
+This example assumes that the user is able to set-up two separate MySQL databases, one a full OpenMRS database for Upper Neno, and the other a full OpenMRS database for Lower Neno.
 Update the "upperNenoOpenmrs" and "lowerNenoOpenmrs" properties within the [application.yml](./application.yml) file with the relevant server, name, port, user, and password for these databases.

 ### Prepare target intermediary MySQL databases to use